 Tips to freeze cabbage

-- You should use a vacuum sealer to remove any air in the bag to avoid freezer burn
+- You should use a Vacuum Sealer Machine, to remove any air in the bag to avoid freezer burn

 - The time in ice-cold water should be the same as in blanch step

 - Soak your cabbage in cold water for 20-30 minutes to get rid of any cabbage worms or grit

 - It depends on your favorite or purpose to use cabbage later to freeze it in shreds, leaves or wedges but the best and easiest way is to freeze in wedges

 - Leaving the core intact will help to retain the moisture and keep the leaves together

 - Wash the cabbage thoroughly (you can leave the core or discard it)

 - Cut in a half or wedges depending on your preference